5 people whose ATAR was no obstacle

 From arriving in Australia with minimal English, Ghofran worked her way up to a PhD through pathway courses at VU.

 “I came to Australia as a refugee so English is my second language.
-When I began my VCE at TAFE, I wasn't able to speak and write even basic sentences.
+When I began my VCE I wasn't able to speak and write even basic sentences.

-"Today I’m undertaking PhD research on a project which aims to develop strategies for extending the shelf-life of food products.
-I am also teaching undergraduate chemistry lab classes and tutorials.
+"Today I’m undertaking a PhD, and am also teaching undergraduate chemistry lab classes and tutorials.

 "My next goal is to become a lecturer and use my experience to influence and inspire other students as much as possible."